WSSSPE/mission-vision/README.md

 The research software lifcycle includes:

 * acquiring and assembling resources (including funding and people) into teams and communities
-* software development
+* developing software
-* software use
+* using software
-* recognition
+* recognizing contributions to and of software
-* software maintenance
+* maintaining software